Low Vision Services

 Please bring an updated list of medications and note any doctors you may be seeing (family doctor, optometrists or eye specialists).
 It helps if you are familiar with your eye diagnosis, any treatments you may have received, and any follow-up appointments you may have.

 Take some time to think about the things with which you are having the most difficulty.
 Is it reading your mail?
 Signing cheques?
 Enjoying a book?
 Dealing with glare when you are outside?
 Make note of which of these activities are most important to you.
-These things will become the “goals” that Dr. Robertson-Woods and Dr. Khan will strive to have you achieve.
+These things will become the “goals” that our doctors will strive to have you achieve.